framely/community/docs/guide/build-service.md

 ## Build a provider

-After you define a service, in order to make it work, you should implement the service in a provider.
-In this example, you will use an OpenCUI-hosted provider: [Postgrest provider](../reference/providers/postgrest.md) which allows you to define the table structures in the database and store business hours in the database by backoffice.
+After you declared a service, you should develop a provider for it.
+On OpenCUI platform, the provider is used as an API stub, or connector to actual implementation of the service, also known as backend.
+Most providers are external where backend is developed and deployed else where and OpenCUI hosted.
+But there is an OpenCUI-hosted provider: [PostgREST provider](../reference/providers/postgrest.md) which allows you to use PostgreSQL as data storage, implement API function in SQL on OpenCUI platform.
+OpenCUI will make these functions available to your chatbot and backoffice through a restful gateway called PostgREST.

+Let's see how we can build a PostgREST provider.

-### Import the module
+### Import the module for the service
-1. First, make sure you have a target project to import the module to.
-You can use an existing Postgrest provider, or create a new one.
+1. First, make sure you have a target provider.
+You can use an existing Postgrest provider, or create a new one of this kind.
 2. Enter the module where you [defined the service](#define-a-service) and [import](../reference/platform/reusability.md#import-1) this module to the target project.

 ### Define tables
+With PostgREST provider, table schema is defined by adding [storage annotations](../reference/annotations/overview.md#storage-annotations) to a data type, this allows OpenCUI to create mapping between database and Kotlin code automatically after that.
+OpenCUI will create tables based the type definition and storage annotation in the separate database for your organization.
+You should definitely add [backoffice](../reference/annotations/overview.md#backoffice-annotations) to define who each column of table (slot in it corresponding type) should be display and manipulated on the backoffice.

 There are two things that should be stored in the database: business hours and the time zone of your business.
 When providing business hours in a week, you need to start from the current date.
 To get the right current date, the time zone of the business is important.

 To store business hours and a time zone, use [storage-enable frames](../reference/providers/postgrest.md#create-database-tables).
 A frame represents a table, and slots in this frame represent the table columns: